anebz/cloud/Accreditations/aws_developer_associate.md

 With a CodeDeploy agent in an EC2 instance, the instances can be used in Codedeploy deployments.
 The agent cleans up log files to conserve disk space.

 With Codedeploy deployment groups, in EC2 they're a set of individual instances targeted for deployment.

+For rollback, if the prev version's files are unreachable, they have to be manually added to the instance, or a new app revision must be created.

 ### ECS